 ACCOMODATION: The local organiser has reserved rooms in the University Hotel with a discount rate.
 Please register your interest of participation of the workshop and booking a Univeristy hotel room as early as possible.
 A number of young speakers will be selected by the programme committe to receive free accommodations.
 You may book other hotels nearby within walking distance, including Jinlongtan Hotel and Ziyu Hotel (booking starts 3 months ahead of the workshop) with CNU corporate rates.

 VISA: Currently foreigners from a number of countries are eligible for visa free transit up to 144 hours within Beijing, Tianjin and Hebei.
-The local organiser will assist your visa applications in case you need one to enter China.
+In case you need apply for a Chinese visa, please contact the local organiser for an invitation letter.

 Contact